expo/expo/docs/pages/versions/unversioned/workflow/configuration.md

 ### `"name"`

-**Required**.
 The name of your app as it appears both within Expo and on your home screen as a standalone app.

-> **ExpoKit**: To change the name of your app, edit the "Display Name" field in Xcode and the `app_name` string in `android/app/src/main/res/values/strings.xml`.
+> **Bare workflow**: To change the name of your app, edit the "Display Name" field in Xcode and the `app_name` string in `android/app/src/main/res/values/strings.xml`.

 ### `"description"`